Evelio Menjivar-Ayala: Auxiliary Bishop of Washington

 Pope Francis appointed Menjivar-Ayala as an auxiliary bishop of Washington on December 19, 2022.
 He was consecrated on February 21, 2023, by Cardinal Wilton Gregory at the Cathedral of St. Matthew the Apostle.
 The co-consecrators were Bishop Mario Dorsonville and Auxiliary Bishop Roy Campbell.

-His motto, Ibat cum illis ("He walked with them"), comes from Luke 24:15.
+He was the first Salvadoran-born bishop in the country.
+His took his motto, Ibat cum illis ("He walked with them"), from Luke 24:15.